 Danny's eyes widened in realization and he shook his head silently, horror at what he was thinking written on his face.
 He looked desperately at his parents and saw the same fear reflected on their faces, but also a grim acceptance.
 "No!
 I will not let them stay here alone to deal with him!"
 He shouted, not caring as a sad look crossed Clockwork's face.
 He was about to continue when his mother spoke for the first time since introducing herself.

 "Danny, listen to me."
 She said softly, though somewhat shakily.
 Once she was sure she had his attention she gave him a sad smile, "You've made us very proud with the way you've turned out.
-You are truly a great person and have proven that you're a real hero and you're willing to put your life on the line to protect others, even if they don't deserve it.
+You're a great person and have proven that you're a real hero, you're willing to put your life on the line to protect others, even if they don't deserve it and, most importantly, you're my little boy.
 From everything you've told us about this horribly warped future I know you will never be like him.
-I know you hate running from a fight, but if that's what your friend tells you will help you defeat him then that's what you have to do."
+I know you hate running from a fight, but if that's what your friend tells you will help you defeat him then that's what you need to do."

-Clockwork shook his head, "No, Danny.
+Clockwork shook his head, "No, Daniel.
 The reason you beat him when you were fourteen was because you caught him by surprise.
 He severely underestimated you then and he will not do so again.
 As for you thinking that you're more powerful than him, you are severely mistaken.
 If I had to guess I would say that you only have three quarters of the power he has, and he has vastly more experience using it.
 Unfortunately you will never be as powerful as he is, because he is willing to do things to gain more power, dark and terrible things that you can't and shouldn't ever do.
-In short, if you were to stay here you would die a horrible death, and after that he would ravage the rest of the world because even though you're not powerful enough to defeat him on your own, you're also the only one who can ever kill him…but you'll need help."
+In short, if you were to stay here you would die a horrible death, and after that he would ravage the rest of the world because even though you're not powerful enough to defeat him on your own, nobody else has a chance of standing against him, at least not without leading down an even darker path."

 Jack and Maddie both stood up and walked over to him, grabbing him into a hug, "It's going to be alright, son."
 Jack said soothingly.